nini2nis/se_project_spots/README.md

 - Created validation script with functions to validate form entries and added css markup to style accordingly
 - Configured objects in validation functions

+**Sprint 9 updates**

+- Implemented Webpack and Apis in order to preserve changes on refresh.
+Now any changes to Avatar, Profile, Adding/Removing Cards, Liking/Unlking Cards does not reset on refresh.
+- Created a modal to change the avatar and to confirm deletion of cards
+- Created loading text functions when Saving or Deleting in case of slow server